au-bio-bootcamp/au-bio-bootcamp.github.io/homework.md

 * If available, read through Chapters 4 and 5 of the Haddock and Dunn textbook.
 Following that, go through the online tutorial at this link: [http://www.ee.surrey.ac.uk/Teaching/Unix/unix0.html](http://www.ee.surrey.ac.uk/Teaching/Unix/unix0.html).
 Complete sections 1-6 and 8.
 Skip over the “quota” command at the start of section 6 as well as sections 8.5 and 8.6 as they are not that relevant at this point.

-* As a supplemental activity, please read over this page: [Accessing A Remote Computer](remote_computer.md) (additionally, Chapter 20 of Haddock and Dunn)
+* As a supplemental activity, please read over this page: [Accessing a Remote Computer](remote_computer.md) (additionally, Chapter 20 of Haddock and Dunn)

 ## Part A
 1. Before starting the assignment, clear the contents of your command history by typing the following command in terminal: `history -c` Create a directory titled with your first and last name: `<NAME>_Bootcamp_Assignment` in the Desktop folder of your user account.
 Navigate into this directory and work on the project from there.